Lewis Creek (Red Rock and Corlieu Falls)

 Why hike the Lewis Creek trail?
 Not all of Yosemite's greatest sights are in ... well, Yosemite.
 Visit the waterfalls on this trail and you'll be wondering why the park's founders didn't draw the border another seven miles south to include them.

-Scenery Factor: The two waterfalls bookending this trail make it a memorable trip.
+Scenery Summary: The two waterfalls bookending this trail make it a memorable trip.
 Corlieu Falls, downstream from the trailhead, is an 80 foot (25 meter) series of cascades in a narrow canyon.
 Red Rock Falls is much shorter, at about 20 feet (6 meters), but compensates in width and concentration of power.
 The trail to Red Rock Falls is also pleasant in a daydreamy-stroll-beside-a-stream sort of way.
 It proceeds beside Lewis Creek, which is framed by ferns and mossy rocks, and the trail itself is lined with evergreens and dogwoods.
-The shady environment produced by the timber and the canyon through which the creek flows gives this hike a northwestern flavor, especially in the spring.
+The shady environment produced by the timber and the canyon through which the creek flows give this hike a northwestern flavor, especially in the spring.
+Google Street View has a few panoramas to help give you an idea of what you'll find along the trail, including one of Red Rock Falls during spring runoff and another of Corlieu Falls from the viewing platform.

 Best Time to Visit: In the spring, when there's lots of water going over the falls and wildflowers are blooming along the trail.

-Nearest Bathrooms: in Oakhurst, 6 miles (9.5 km) south, or at the Yosemite entrance, 7 miles (11 km) north
+Nearest Bathrooms: Portable toilets at the trailhead.
+Bathrooms with plumbing available in Oakhurst, 6 miles (9.5 km) south; at Fish Camp, 5 miles (8 km) north; or at the Yosemite entrance, 7 miles (11 km) north

 A hundred meters or so from the trailhead, the trail forks.
 Go left (upstream) to Red Rock Falls or right (downstream) to Corlieu Falls.